 All students must submit payment for the application fee (cash, check or credit card) at the time of application.
 This fee is non-refundable and is assessed regardless of the student's intent to participate in the commencement ceremony.
 Students who do not complete their degree requirements in the academic year in which they applied will be required to submit a Reapply Graduation Application, along with any necessary transcripts, and pay a $75 reapply fee.

-Honors are awarded to undergraduate students, and for the commencement ceremony, are based on the cumulative grade point average at the end of the Fall semester.
+Honors are awarded to undergraduate students, and for the commencement ceremony, are based on the cumulative grade point average at the end of the semester prior to graduation term.
 Honors are not awarded to graduate programs.
-Students will receive Honor Cords at the Achievement and Milestone Ceremony the day before commencement or at the staging area the day of commencement.
-Once Spring grades are calculated, honor status will be re-evaluated and may change.
+Fall commencement recipients will receive honor cords/stoles at Fall Graduation Festival or at the staging area on Commencement Day.
+Spring commencement recipients will receive honor cords/stoles at the Academic Achievements Ceremony on Friday prior to Spring Commencement or at the staging area on Commencement Day.
+Once final grades are calculated, honor status will be re-evaluated and may change.
 Honors are noted on the student's transcript and diploma.

 |Magna Cum Laude